-The Editor displays information about the integration and allows for changing the Learn User which the Integration runs as.
-This allows you to set the permissions on the integration:
+The editor displays information about the integration and allows you to change the Learn user that the integration runs as.
+This allows you to manage the permissions on the integration.

 Running an Integration

-An integration is run in two ways.
-In both cases the application is remote to the Learn environment:
+An REST integration can be run in two ways.
+In both cases, the application is actually remote to the Learn environment.